 Public Service in Ordinary and Extraordinary Moments

-Maxwell alumnus Michael Aktkinson, former U. S. Inspector General of the Intelligence Community, was dismissed by President Donald Trump in April 2020.
-In September 2019, Aktkinson alerted Congress to a whistleblower complaint regarding the president’s communications with Ukraine, pressing for an investigation into Joe Biden and his son – the resulting scandal led to President Trump’s impeachment.
+Maxwell alumnus Michael Atkinson, former U. S. Inspector General of the Intelligence Community, was dismissed by President Donald Trump in April 2020.
+In September 2019, Atkinson alerted Congress to a whistleblower complaint regarding the president’s communications with Ukraine, pressing for an investigation into Joe Biden and his son – the resulting scandal led to President Trump’s impeachment.

 October 9, 2020